lgboim/SelfAI/README.md

 - Epsilon-greedy policy for balancing exploration and exploitation.
 - Experience replay to store and learn from past experiences.
 - Separate target network for stable training.
-- Example script to demonstrate usage with a custom environment.
+- Example script to demonstrate usage with a custom text-based environment.

 ## Dependencies